Indians pitcher Corey Kluber is Wednesday’s Box-Toppers Player of the Day, rising to fifth place in Box-Toppers season player rankings.

 Kluber struck out 10 over 6 2/3 innings, allowing one run, two hits and one walk, in the 3-1 win over the Royals.

-Kluber earns 2.0 Box-Toppers points for being Player of the Day, giving him 18.7 for the season, rising from seventh to third place in Box-Toppers season player rankings, second place among American League pitchers, behind Chris Sale of the Red Sox (20.1).
+Kluber earns 2.0 Box-Toppers points for being Player of the Day, giving him 18.7 for the season, rising from sixth to fifth place in Box-Toppers season player rankings, third place among American League pitchers.

 National League Player of the Day—Marlins pitcher Sandy Alcantara struck out six over seven scoreless innings, allowing three hits and two walks, in the 2-1 win over the Phillies.